Home Lessons Tutorials Links Books About Us Site Map

 Monroe served in the American Revolution.
 He was wounded during the war.

 James Monroe is best remembered for the Monroe Doctrine.
+John Quincy Adams was very influential in forming the policy.

 The White House was still being rebuilt when he became president.
 On January 1, 1818, the president and his wife held a public reception marking the reopening of the White House.
 The White House was painted white the year Monroe became president.